natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-2%20(China).md

 <!--Some concerning vehicles to worry about if playing this tank and how to fight them in an encounter. (i.e. Tiger II - shoot the turret cheeks)-->
 German Tiger IIs and Panthers will be common encounters at the IS-2's battle rating, combined with the more threatening and heavier American T-Series tanks such as the T34 and M26.
 At this Battle Rating, more powerful British tanks such as the Centurions will be encountered.
 As previously specified above, the IS-2 no longer retains its armour advantage in this battle rating unlike its IS-1 predecessor and thus, it is important to identify and fire on targets first before they do.
 In this rank, tanks such as the Panthers, Tiger II and similar vehicles will be present with sloped armour, strong enough to even withstand the might of the 122 mm shells of the D-25T gun.
 A common design flaw, however, is the turret of said vehicles, commonly being mostly blunt and flat and easy to penetrate.
 A patient and well placed aim and shot against these surfaces will destroy the target with no more than a single shot.
 Be aware that most opposition vehicles at this rank have the lower calibre and puncturing power than the D-25T of the IS-2, but come with an improved reload speed, a reload speed commonly faster than the IS-2.
 Japanese line of tanks at the same rank as the IS-2 is of little concern; their poor armour and armaments at the same rank will render them relatively easy to destroy.
 [[File:Wsp volumetric shell diagram.png|thumb|Differences between non-volumetric shells and volumetric shells hitting a Tiger I]]
 An important note when engaging tanks, especially Tiger I's, is that, with the implementation of volumetric shells, you can no longer expect your shells to pierce through small openings or right past an obstacle.
-The large 122mm calibre of your shells will result in it catching on an armour plate's edge very often, losing all of its penetration.
+The large 122 mm calibre of your shells will result in it catching on an armour plate's edge very often, losing all of its penetration.
 For example, a Tiger I has quite some edges that can absorb your shell unexpectedly, despite having flat armour.
 Thus you must always make sure that where you are aiming at is absolutely free of obstruction, or it will result in a magical non-penetration or a ricochet.
 This can be seen in the diagram to the right.

 Another specific enemy vehicle worth noting is the German [[Ferdinand]] tank destroyer.
 Most new players in Rank IV battles fielding the IS-2 may commonly mistake the front armour of the Ferdinand as appearing as thin as similar-looking tank destroyers such the [[Nashorn]] and are commonly caught unaware that almost the entire front of the Ferdinand consists entirely of heavy 100 mm and 200 mm plate armour, the largest being the fighting compartment located behind the driving compartment.
 Due to it being such a large target, many players including both IS-2 users and other vehicle type users alike will be tempted into firing at that portion expecting easy wins, only for almost all shots to be absorbed, even the powerful shells of the D-25T.
 It is recommended to avoid engaging the Ferdinand or ignore it entirely.
 If the opportunity arises, Ferdinand's weaker side and rear armour should be targeted (80 mm).